exoriente/nodice/02_04_advancement.md

 ### Learn now, pay later

 The character just learns the power or spells and can use it right away.
-The next time they rise in level they'll will have to acquire it the regular way.
+The next time they rise in level they'll have to acquire it the regular way.

 ### Advance immediately

-Encountering an opportunity to learn something new, like learning from a sword master or decyphering the inscription in the ruined temple, can be a momentous occasion.
+Encountering an opportunity to learn something new, like learning from a sword master or deciphering the inscription in the ruined temple, can be a momentous occasion.
 Consider letting the character or characters advance to the next level on the spot.
 The fact that they encounter such opportunity for growth is a good indication for level advancement that fits well with the story.